braillerap/AccessBrailleRAP/README.md

 # AccessBrailleRAP
 Braille transcription software for BrailleRAP.
-NVDA compatible.
+AccessBrailleRAP allow you to input some text or extract brut text from a open office document, translate the text in Braille and send it to the [BrailleRAP](https://github.com/braillerap/BrailleRap) embosser.
+AccessBrailleRAP is tested and compatible with NVDA screen reader.

-The project use several open source licensed software:
+AccessBrailleRAP use several open source licensed software:
 - liblouisreact, a liblouis version slightly modified to run in react.js environnement.
 - liblouis
 - pandoc